microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

   ![COM PORT Settings](images/Picture5.PNG)

-  + If everything is setup correctly, then the serial terminal should start displaying the printf statement when the pushbutton is activated.
+  + If everything is setup correctly, then the serial terminal should start displaying the printf statement when the push button is activated.

   ![Terminal Emulator Results](images/Picture6.PNG)

 The figure below shows an example of the button being debounced.
-The yellow signal is the pushbutton after being released and the blue signal shows the output of the CLC.
+The yellow signal is the push button after being released and the blue signal shows the output of the CLC.

   ![Waveform](images/Picture9.PNG)